 - First of all, AR proponents support laws and regulations that would prohibit rodeos, horse racing, circuses, and hunting.
-In addition, lifesaving medical research using animals, and raising of livestock for food are considered bad.
+In addition, lifesaving medical research using animals, and raising livestock for food are considered bad.
 Let’s not forget petting zoos, marine parks, breeding of purebred pets and any use of animals for industry, entertainment, sport or recreation are targets.

-- In addition animal rights proponents believe that violence, misinformation, and publicity stunts are valid uses of funding.
+- In addition, animal rights proponents believe that violence, misinformation, and publicity stunts are valid uses of funding.
 Funds are donated to their tax-exempt organizations under the guise of helping animals.

 - Arson, vandalism, and assault are common tactics used by underground AR groups to further their cause.
 Groups like Animal Liberation Front, routinely use criminal activities to further their cause.
-They are classified as terrorist by the FBI.
+They are classified as terrorists by the FBI.

-- No surprisingly, the three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
+- Not surprisingly, the three most well-known animal rights organizations are PETA, HSUS, and the ASPCA.
 These are not the end.
 In the book, Animalscam, Appendix 2 lists many more of these groups across the United States.

 - Moreover, these are the same three organizations we see with sick or hurt dogs while pleading for money.